LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

     ?- not(mem(b, [a,c,d])). % could not prove b is a member of list [a,c,d]?
     true.
     ```
 	- The [negation as failure](https://en.wikipedia.org/wiki/Negation_as_failure) depends on the completeness of the universe of facts.
+Why?
+Consider the following example:
 	```prolog
 	dog(a).
 	dog(b).